 Also surrounded by vineyards and olive groves, Trilogy at the Vineyards in Brentwood features a 38,000 square-foot clubhouse that includes three swimming pools, a full-service spa, and a gourmet restaurant.

-The active lifestyle community Shea Homes at Rice Ranch in Orcutt includes four miles of walking and biking trails that weave throughout this Santa Barbara County community.
+The active lifestyle community Rice Ranch in Orcutt includes four miles of walking and biking trails that weave throughout this Santa Barbara County community.
 Trilogy at Rio Vista boasts two clubhouses with a combined 34,000 square feet of amenity space that includes indoor and outdoor swimming pools, a barbecue area, and cozy seating areas with fireplaces.

 The gated active lifestyle community Trilogy at The Polo Club in Indio features 19 parks and green spaces as well as a scenic pond.
 In the Bay Area, Trilogy broke ground on Barcelona in 2018 and currently offers brand new homes for sale.